iamsammak/cartooncolours/docs/bugs.md

 - THINGS TO TRY
   1. put document.addEventListener("resize", resizeCanvas) inside pokemon instance

+5.11.17 - I believe I fixed the resizing issue
+Changed const to let, since variables will need to be reassigned Created resizeCanvas function that would reassigned canvas, ctx, pokemon...all variables that will need to be rerendered

 ## Keydown event listener
 Event listener will also trigger when typing in input tag/field BUT using